Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and

-doesn’t focus on delivering cheap jump scares.
-Instead, it highlights the horrific things in life.
-Loneliness, grief, and depression haunts most people in life.
-The story focuses on these emotions, blending it with horror to prepare an indigestible cocktail.
-The Badadook
+The Babadook doesn’t focus on delivering cheap jump scares.
+Instead, it highlights the horrific things in life: loneliness, grief, and depression.
+The story focuses on these emotions, blending it with horror to make for a scary cocktail.

-Essie Davis’s performance as a single, possibly deluded mother is an Oscar-worthy performance.
-She brings the plight of single motherhood to the silver screen effortlessly.
+Essie Davis’s performance as a single, possibly-deluded mother was Oscar-worthy.
+She brought the plight of single motherhood to the silver screen effortlessly.

-The Badadook is one of the best horror movies of 2014.
+The Babadook was one of the best horror movies of 2014.
 It explores the realistic side of this genre, leaving the audience with a lot to contemplate upon.

 3. The Blackcoat’s Daughter

 The story follows two young girls staying in an isolated prep school over a winter break.
-As they wait for their parents to come and pick them, they inadvertently welcome a demonic entity into their lives.
+As they wait for their parents to come and pick them up, they inadvertently summon a demonic entity.

-Without going in too much detail, the whole movie switches back and forth to two different timelines, eventually converging into an ordeal of its own kind by the end.
-Surprisingly, the different timelines are not hinted anywhere in this film.
+Without going into too much detail, the whole movie switches back and forth to two different timelines, eventually converging into an epic finale at the end.
+Surprisingly, the different timelines are not hinted at anywhere in this film.
 Again, you need to be attentive and fit all the pieces on your own.

 Overall, The Blackcoat’s Daughter is an unsettling experience that will keep you on the edge of your seat.
 It probably won’t make you watch over your shoulders or shudder in fear, but this great admixture of horror and suspense will be in your mind for a while.

 4. Rosemary’s Baby

 This is what I call real horror.
 Mia Farrow’s portrayal of a paranoid, potentially deranged mother elicits sympathy and dread, at the same time.
 The story is about Rosemary and her husband, an everyday couple, who move into a new apartment to live a quiet and peaceful life.
 Instead, they find themselves surrounded by strange neighbors who might plan something sinister for their newborn.
-She delves deep into the mystery of the house and people around her, only to make matter worse.
+She delves deep into the mystery of the house and the people around her, which only makes matter worse.